jpdoohan/SmartFridge/SmartFridge/README.md

 # DotNet 9 Base MVC Solution

-This .NET project ```SmartFridge``` provides a solution containing separate Data, Test and Web(MVC) projects.
-When installed and used to create a new project, all references to SmartFridge will be replaced with the name of your project.

 ## Data Project

 The Data project encapsulates all data related concerns and provides data entity (database) and implementations of following services: